ja2375/add_2_calendar/README.md

       description: 'Event description',
       location: 'Event location',
       startDate: DateTime(/* Some date here */),
+      alarmInterval: Duration(/* Ex. days:1 */), // on iOS, you can set alarm notification after your event.
       endDate: DateTime(/* Some date here */),
     );
 ...